swt30/waterworlds-paper/waterworlds.md

 #### Supercritical fluid and plasma: {-}
 @French2009 presented quantum molecular dynamics simulations of high-temperature and high-pressure plasma, ice, and superionic fluid phases of water.
-We used tabulated values from that paper in the region beyond 1000$\,$K and $1.86×10^9\,$Pa.
+We used their tables in the region beyond 1000$\,$K and $1.86×10^9\,$Pa.
-@Lopez2012 noted that this region has recently been probed by laboratory experiments thanks to @Knudson2012, who strongly advocate "that [the French equation of state] be the standard in modeling water in Neptune, Uranus, and 'hot Neptune' exoplanets."---that is, temperatures and pressures also relevant to the interiors of super-Earths.
+@Lopez2012 noted that this region has recently been probed by laboratory experiments thanks to @Knudson2012, who strongly advocate "that [the French equation of state] be the standard in modeling water in Neptune, Uranus, and 'hot Neptune' exoplanets.".
+These temperatures and pressures are also relevant to the interiors of super-Earths.
-We did not use the low-density tables presented separately in that work, as these are significantly different from the IAPWS results in the same temperature and pressure range.
+We did not use the low-density tables that they presented separately because these differ significantly from the IAPWS results in the same temperature and pressure range.

 #### Low-temperature ices: {-}
-For completeness, our equation of state includes low pressure ice Ih from @Feistel2006 as well as higher pressure ices such as ice III, V, and VI.
+For completeness, our equation of state includes low-pressure ice Ih from @Feistel2006 as well as higher-pressure ices such as ice III, V and VI.
-We took the phase boundaries from @Dunaeva2010 and used the temperature-dependent formulations for these ices that are detailed in @Choukroun2007.
+We took the phase boundaries from @Dunaeva2010 and used the temperature-dependent formulations for these ices by @Choukroun2007.

 #### Ice X and beyond: {-}
-We adopted the piecewise equation of state described in @Seager2007 to describe the transition from ice VII to ice X and beyond.
+We adopted the piecewise equation of state of @Seager2007 to describe the transition from ice VII to ice X and beyond.
 This does not include any temperature dependence: any interesting phase behaviour of ice at these high pressures is increasingly theoretical and unconfirmed by experiment.
-Temperature effects approach zero at these high pressures anyway (Fig. @fig:eos-contours), so we used the Thomas-Fermi-Dirac equation of state for all regions beyond 7686GPa which were not covered by one of the other regions listed above.
+Temperature effects approach zero at these high pressures anyway (Fig. @fig:eos-contours), so we used the Thomas--Fermi--Dirac equation of state for all regions beyond 7686GPa which were not covered by one of the other regions listed above.

 #### Other regions: {-}
-Finally, we filled in values for all other regions according to the IAPWS formulation or extrapolations thereof.
+Finally, we filled in all other regions according to the IAPWS formulation or extrapolations thereof.
 In practice, the only regions not covered above were low-pressure and high-temperature vapour regions, which we do not expect to be relevant for our super-Earth interior models.

 --------------------------------------------------------------------------------